 Nannies must be paid at or above the minimum wage set out in any relevant state award.
 Call the Australian Government Workplace Info line on 1300 363 264 for assistance in looking up the relevant award for your state.

-Income tax: to find out about paying income tax for your nanny, visit the Australian Taxation Office.
+You can find out about paying income tax for your nanny at Australian Taxation Office – PAYG withholding and household employees.

-Childcare rebate: nannies can become ‘Registered Care Providers’ (RCPs) or ‘approved carers’ if they meet certain criteria.
+Nannies can become ‘Registered Care Providers’ (RCPs) or ‘approved carers’ if they meet certain rules.
 This means that parents can claim the child care rebate.
-In order to become a RCP, a person must complete an application, which can be obtained by calling the Family Assistance Office on 13 6150.
+To become an RCP, a person must complete an application, which can be obtained by calling the Family Assistance Office on 136 150.

-Superannuation: you will have to pay superannuation if your nanny is working more than 30 hours a week, either looking after children, cooking or cleaning.
-You can find out more at ATO Superannuation.
+You’ll have to pay superannuation if your nanny is working more than 30 hours a week, either looking after children, cooking or cleaning.
+You can find out more at Australian Taxation Office – Super.

-Insurance: think about taking out public liability insurance to cover accidents.
+Think about taking out public liability insurance to cover accidents.
 You might already have some cover if you have a home and contents insurance policy.
-Under workers compensation legislation, you might also be required to organise domestic workers compensation insurance for your nanny.
+Under workers compensation legislation, you might also need domestic workers compensation insurance for your nanny.
 Contact WorkCover in your state for further information.